-In-training assessments must include an understanding of issues related to age, gender, culture and ethnicity.
+In-training assessments must include competencies related to the resident's ability to consider age, gender, culture and ethnicity when treating and managing patients.

-There must be honest, helpful and timely feedback provided to each resident.
+There must be feedback intended to provided to each resident.
+It should be honest, helpful and timely.
 Feedback and assessment must not be limited to the end of an activity or clinical experience.
-They must occur frequently, at least by the middle of a placement, in time for behavior change to occur, and ideally on a daily basis or immediately after an activity, whenever pertinent.
+They must occur regularly and in time for behavior change to occur, and ideally on a daily basis or immediately after an activity, whenever pertinent.

-Feedback sessions to residents must include face-to-face meetings as an essential part of resident assessment.
-The assessment system should permit very early identification (i.e. well before any summative assessment), or self-identification of residents in difficulty.
-Residents must be informed when serious concerns exist and given opportunity to correct their performance.
+Feedback sessions with residents must include face-to-face meetings as an essential part of resident assessment.
+The assessment system should permit very early identification (i.e. well before any summative assessment by the Competence Committee), or self-identification of residents in difficulty.
+Residents must be informed when serious concerns exist and given opportunity to correct their performance before Remediation occurs.